wix/import-cost/README.md

 ## Known Issues
 - Importing two libraries with a common dependency will show the size of both libraries isolated from each other, even if the common library needs to be imported only once.

+### 1.1.2

+Fix typo

 ### 1.1.1

 Fix cache location

 ### 1.1.0

-Add back cross-section cache with support for library version
+Add back cross-session cache with support for library version

 ### 1.0.15